SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 analyzes a behavior trace.
 Figure below shows an example behavior trace.

 ![A close-up of a trace showing differences between a working memory trace (left) and a behavior trace (right).
 The working memory trace only contains the literal values of the WMEs that matched.
 The behavior trace, on the other hand, contains variables and various constraints on the values those variables can hold.](Images/chunking-wm-vs-exp-trace.png)
+/// caption
+A close-up of a trace showing differences between a working memory trace (left) and a behavior trace (right).
+The working memory trace only contains the literal values of the WMEs that matched.
+The behavior trace, on the other hand, contains variables and various constraints on the values those variables can hold.
+///

 Note that this trace is generated dynamically as rules match.
 Whenever a rule matches during agent execution, Soar creates an internal record of the rule that